SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

 ---
 layout: post
 title: Implementing parser generators
-categories: [compilers, project]
+categories: [compilers, notes]
 ---
 <h1 class="text-center">{{ page.title }}</h1>
 <br/>

 ## Introduction
+Once we have tokenized some program text, we need to check whether the tokens are in the correct sequence.
+For example, which of the following token sequences are valid?

+1. Tokenization of "32 + 4": "<number, 32>, <+, +>, <number, 4>".
+2. Tokenization of "+ 32 4": "<+, +>, <number, 32>, <number, 4>".

+Regular expressions are not powerful enough to make the choices like these.
+The rules about which token sequences are valid constitute the
-In this article, we will solve the problem of checking the grammatical correctness of a program text.
-The grammar of a programming language can be precisely specified.
-The grammatical rules of a programming language constitute the *syntax* of that language.
+*syntax* of a programming language.
+In this article, we will develop the concepts and techniques of checking syntactic correctness of a program text.

-We will come up with an algorithm to check whether a program text conforms to a given grammar.
-The concepts discussed here are an essential part of programming language implementations.

-We will assume that the programs under consideration are already tokenized.
+We will assume that the program text is already tokenized.
 Thus, our input is going to be a sequence of tokens.
-The tokens we will be dealing with are as follows.
+The tokens we will be dealing with in this article are as follows.

-1. The token `number` will represent positive integers.
+1. The token "number" represents positive integers.
-2. The token `id` will represent identifiers.
+2. The token "id" represents identifiers.
-3. The symbols `+`, `*`, `=`, `)`, and `(` will represent themselves.
-That is, they will represent +, *, =, ), and ( respectively.
+3. The symbols "+", "-", "*", "/", "=", "==", ")", and "(" represent themselves.

 Here are some examples of raw inputs along with their tokenized represenations.
-The tokenized representations will be our inputs.

 <table class="table">
   <thead>